agude/agude.github.io/_books/eater.md

 {% capture timescape %}{% include book_link.html title="Timescape"%}{% endcapture %}
 {% capture cosm %}{% include book_link.html title="Cosm"%}{% endcapture %}

 I did not expect to enjoy {{ this_book }} as much as I did!
 The book has a poor rating on Goodreads[^goodread] and almost no presence in online communities like Reddit.
-In fact, I only started reading it because I hit the "random book" button on my ebook reader and it came up.
+In fact, I only started reading it because I hit the "random" button on my ebook reader and it came up.
 I'm glad I did!

 [^goodread]: A score of 3.50 with only 735 ratings.